MisanthropicBit/colorise/README.md

 ---

-`colorise` provides easy cross-platform text coloring for terminals/consoles.
+`colorise` provides easy cross-platform text coloring for terminals/consoles and has [been tested](/TESTED_ON.md) on different platforms/terminals.

 ## Features